-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter W856 in the search box to learn more about "Chest X-Rays: About These Tests."
+Enter W856 in the search box to learn more about "Chest X-Rays: About These Tests".

-Current as of:
+Current as of: October 14, 2016

 Adam Husney, MD - Family Medicine

-©2006-2016 Healthwise, Incorporated.
+©2006-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.